HarrshaVardhan/Hackathon/README.md

 # Hackathon
-The Hackathon conducted by TFA
+The ML Hackathon conducted by TFA